What is an Energy Cost Adjustment?

-The (Fuel/Energy Cost Adjustment) line item on your Craighead Electric bill usually does not get much attention, except during times of high energy cost when it impacts your bill the most.
+The Energy Cost Adjustment line item on your Craighead Electric bill (also sometimes called a Fuel Cost Adjustment) usually does not get much attention, except during times of high energy cost when it impacts your bill the most.

-Craighead Electric generates no energy on its own.
-Its energy is purchased from Arkansas Electric Cooperative Corporation (AECC).
-When the cost to generate that energy fluctuates a fuel cost adjustment is applied to each member’s bill.
+Craighead Electric Cooperative generates no energy on its own.
+All energy is purchased from our Regional Transmission Authority (or RTO) Arkansas Electric Cooperative Corporation (AECC).
+When the cost to generate that energy fluctuates an energy cost adjustment is applied to each member’s bill.
 This adjustment factor (charge or credit) is multiplied by kilowatt-hours used in the current month.
 The fuel cost adjustment is usually small, and there is no profit added.
-It is an expense that is passed directly from wholesale to the consumer.
+It is a pass-through cost from wholesale directly to the consumer.

 What causes it to go up or down?